tdalon/confluence_crx/README.md

 The Home Page is not displayed in the Breadcrumb to make it more compact.
 When you click on the Space link it will open the Home Page of the Space anyway.

-Higher positive values will skip more levels from the top, while negative values will include more levels starting from rigth to the top/home.
+Higher positive values will skip more levels from the top, while negative values will include more levels starting from right to the top/home.
 The default is **0**, which typically skips the space home page.
 Depending on your space structure, you might want to adjust this setting.

 # Search